alephium/docs/docs/FAQ.md

 We currently have a desktop [wallet](https://github.com/alephium/desktop-wallet/releases/latest) and the team is working on mobile and [web extension wallets](https://github.com/alephium/extension-wallet/releases/latest).
 We want to offer the possibility to store ALPH on hardware wallets.
 We are currently pursuing being supported on Ledger.
 Please note that it is a lengthy process and won't be completed overnight.

+### When importing my seed to another desktop wallet, is there a way to import all generated addresses with it?

+At the moment, when using the desktop wallet, one will have to manually re-generate each address when restoring a mnemonic into a new wallet.
+Assuming a wallet had generated X active addresses (an address is considered active when it has had at least one transaction), when the mnemonic of this wallet is restored and X addresses are generated, those addresses will be the same addresses as before and will have the same balance.

+Automatic address discovery will be added in the near future.
+That way, when restoring a wallet, the app will automatically start a scanning process to find addresses that are "active" (active = have been used to send/receive transactions), so that the user doesn't have to manually re-generate them.

 ## Miscellaneous

 ### What's new?